-Related Parties
+Related Parties . . . . . .
+Two of the Directors of the Corporation are also employees of an Underwriter of the

-Two of the Directors of the Corporation are also employees of an Underwriter of the 2000 Bonds or of a related party to an Underwriter.
+2001 Bonds or of a related party to an Underwriter.
 See "THE CORPORATION" herein and the table therein entitled "Board of Directors of the Corporation."
-The adoption of the General Resolution and all subsequent Series Resolutions, including the 2000 Series Resolution, by the Board of Directors of the Corporation was in accordance with Section 33-31-831 of the Code of Laws of South Carolina, 1976, as amended.
-Also, a substantial portion of the proceeds of the 2000 Bonds will initially be used to refinance Guaranteed Loans originally financed with lines of credit from commercial banks, including three commercial banks which are related parties to Underwriters of the 2000 Bonds.
+The adoption of the General Resolution and all subsequent Series Resolutions, including the 2001 Series Resolution, by the Board of Directors of the Corporation was in accordance with Section 33-31-831 of the Code of Laws of South Carolina, 1976, as amended.
+Also, a substantial portion of the proceeds of the 2001 Bonds will initially be used to refinance Guaranteed Loans originally financed with lines of credit from commercial banks, including three commercial banks which are related parties to Underwriters of the continuing, secondary market disclosures and confirmations as are required by Rule 15c2-12 of the Securities and Exchange Commission.
+As of the date hereof, the Corporation is in compliance with its continuing disclosure undertaking with respect to the Prior Bonds.